Monday - Friday

-Threat Assessment and Violence Prevention Guidelines
+Threat Assessment Violence Prevention Guidelines

-Threat Assessment and Violence Prevention Recommended Guidelines
+Learn about our Threat Assessment Violence Prevention Guidelines

 The policies of the Los Angeles Community College District prohibit disruption and obstruction of college functions and activities, verbal threats, and behavior endangering the health or safety of any individual.
 Any violations of this policy should be reported immediately to the appropriate supervisor or the campus Sheriffs by calling (323) 241-5311.